 I left it until the last minute to book someone to take group photos of family and friends, still adamant that I didn’t want any solo shots.

 That’s not how any bride wants to feel on their wedding day, but the fact was that I’d struggled with my weight for years.
 Sadly I’d suffered two miscarriages before having our daughter, and I’d turned to food for comfort.
 The number on the scales just kept going up and up, until it reached 16st 5½Ibs at my heaviest.

 Although nothing could dampen my joy when, a year later, I found out that I was pregnant again, my weight continued to cause issues.
 I’d been diagnosed with gestational diabetes during my pregnancy with Kaycie, which meant following a strict diet and taking medication to help manage my blood-sugar levels.
 This time when I was diagnosed with gestational diabetes, my blood-sugar levels were harder to manage and I had to inject insulin daily.
-When Archie arrived in March 2018, I was told that I had an increased risk of developing type 2 diabetes, although I could reduce this risk greatly by eating healthily and exercising more.
+When Archie arrived in March 2018, I was told that I had an increased risk of developing type 2 diabetes, although I could reduce this risk greatly by losing weight, eating healthily and exercising more.

 That was a real wake-up call for me.
 As a busy mum of two, I needed to be healthy.
 I was also finding that my weight was getting in the way of things we wanted to do as a family – I felt too self-conscious in a swimsuit to take the kids swimming, for example.
 I was so thrilled to finally be a mum, but I wasn’t able to be the mum that I wanted to be.
 It was time to make a change for me and the family I’d wanted for so long – time to join Slimming World!